hicommonwealth/commonwealth/knowledge_base/Component-Kit.md

 # Component Kit

-Figma is our single source of truth.
+Figma is our single source of truth for UI.

 The component kit is Engineering’s current implementation of that source of truth.
 Whenever the Figma version of the kit is updated, changes should be ticketed for Engineering and implemented.